-6.5.2.6.7 Handling JMS Transactions with JDBC Stores The JDBC store must use a JDBC data source that uses a non-XA JDBC driver and has Supports Global Transactions disabled.
+6.5.2.6.7 Handling JMS Transactions with JDBC Stores You cannot configure a JDBC store to use a JDBC data source that is configured to support global (XA) transactions.
+The JDBC store must use a JDBC data source that uses a non-XA JDBC driver.
+In addition, you cannot enable Logging Last Resource or Emulate Two-Phase Commit in the data source.
 This limitation does not remove the XA capabilities of layered subsystems that use JDBC stores.
 For example, WebLogic JMS is fully XA-capable regardless of whether it uses a file store or any JDBC store.